 Occupational health

-The purpose of the health monitoring is to assist in the evaluation of effectiveness risk controls by monitoring an employee's/worker’s health for the purpose of identifying changes in their health status due to one or more occupational exposures.
+The purpose of the health monitoring is to assist in the evaluation of risk controls, by monitoring an employee's/worker’s health for the purpose of identifying changes in their health status due to one or more occupational exposures.

 Health Monitoring should be considered when specific conditions are met: